What LPs Won’t Say Out Loud About Your Fund I Deck

 It isn’t.

-- what pattern you can see earlier than the market
+• what pattern you see earlier than the market

-- why that pattern should produce outsized returns
+• why that pattern should convert into returns

-Nothing exposes a weak fund I deck faster than fuzzy pipeline language.
+Nothing exposes a weak fund I deck faster than vague pipeline language.

 “We’re seeing strong deal flow.”